-Morning Worship may begin with one or more Scripture readings followed by silence.
-These may be from the Old Testament books of the Law, the Psalms, and Proverbs or the Prophecies in the Old Testament.
-They may include a reading from the New Testament Epistles including the Acts of the Apostles or the Apocalyptic writings like Revelation.
-But the central reading is from the Gospels of Matthew, Mark, Luke or John particularly the words and stories of Jesus.
-The readings are of moderate length following the chapter headings and none of the verses omitted.
-The Apocrypha should not be used in worship.
-While books like Ecclesiastes, Tobit or Baruch are of interest they are not generally regarded as having the same inspiration as the other Biblical Books.
-The Early Church determined quite clearly at the Council of Nicaea in 246 AD which books of the Bible were to be regarded as inspired by God.✞
+Morning Worship may begin with one or more Scripture readings followed by silence from the Old Testament books of the Law, the Psalms, and Proverbs or the Prophecies in the Old Testament.
+They may also include a reading from the New Testament Epistles, the Acts of the Apostles, or the Apocalyptic writings like Revelation.
+But the central text should be from the Gospels of Matthew, Mark, Luke, or John.
+The readings should be of moderate length following the chapter headings, and none of the verses omitted.
+While some Apocrypha books like Ecclesiastes, Tobit, or Baruch are of interest, but most scholars do not generally regard them as having the same inspiration or value as the other Biblical Books.
+The Early Church determined quite clearly at the Council of Nicaea in 246 AD, which were God-inspired books of the Bible and which were not.✞

 People: Sharing Time✞

 Leader: Let us bless the Lord.✞